 chigh and clow refer to cues that were initially associated with high and low pain, respectively.
 Thus, αc and αi control expectation updating when the sign of a PE is, respectively, consistent and inconsistent with the cue’s initial high or low pain association.
 If αc is higher than αi, this implies a confirmation bias.

 This model has three free parameters: γ, αc and αi.
-Although learning rates are usually constrained to the interval [0-1], the average learning rate directly computed from participants’ rating data was higher than 1 in some conditions in Study 2 (Figure 4A).
-Therefore, we constrained αc and αi to the interval [0-10].
+Although learning rates are usually constrained to the interval [0,1], the average learning rate directly computed from participants’ rating data was higher than 1 in some conditions in Study 2 (Figure 4A).
+Therefore, we constrained αc and αi to the interval [0,10].

 Model 2